spatie/ray/docs/installation-in-your-project/framework-agnostic-php.md

 weight: 2
 ---

-To start using Ray any PHP project , install the `ray` package.
+To start using Ray in any PHP project, install the `ray` package.

 ```bash
 composer require spatie/ray